fiifijackson/Fundus_US-Uveal-Melanoma-Diagnosis/README.md

 # Fundus_US-Uveal-Melanoma-Diagnosis
 ## Overview
-This repository provides the models and pretrained weights for the automated classification of uveal melanoma (UM) and choroidal nevi using ultra-widefield fundus photography and B-scan ocular ultrasound (longitudinal and transverse views), as described in: Attention-Based Multimodal Deep Learning for Uveal Melanoma Classification Using Ultra-Widefield Fundus Images and Ocular Ultrasound
+This repository provides the models and pretrained weights for the automated classification of uveal melanoma (UM) and choroidal nevi using ultra-widefield fundus photography and B-scan ocular ultrasound (longitudinal and transverse views), as described in: Dadzie AK, Iddir SP, Abtahi M, et al (2025).
+Attention-Based Multimodal Deep Learning for Uveal Melanoma Classification Using Ultra-Widefield Fundus Images and Ocular Ultrasound
-Dadzie AK, Iddir SP, Abtahi M, Ebrahimi B, Rahimi M, Ganesh S, Son T, Heiferman MJ, Yao X. (2025).

 ## Models Included
 1. Ultra-widefield fundus images (Optos)